porter-liu/picwall/README.md

 You need Python (http://www.python.org/) 2.x to run this tool script.

-picwall requires PIL to manipulate various format pictures.
-For more information, please refer to http://www.pythonware.com/products/pil/.
+picwall requires Pillow to manipulate various format pictures.
+For more information, please refer to https://github.com/python-pillow/Pillow.

 License
 -------